Procurement for the Common Good

 Recognized in the STARS 2021 Campus Sustainability Index for Purchasing amongst 680 universities

-Supplier Diversity Goal: Small, Minority, and Women-Owned Business Enterprises
+Supplier Diversity Program: Small, Minority, and Women-Owned Business Enterprises

-University of Dayton is committed to increase Small, Minority, and Women-Owned Business Enterprise (SMWBE) spend.
-Our goal is to grow expenditures to 20% for Minority and/or Woman-owned Business Enterprises (MWBE) with a minimum of 25% for Small Business Enterprises (SBE) by 2026.
-We will continue to to emphasize partnerships with local suppliers.
+University of Dayton is committed to increase competitive bid opportunities for Small, Minority, and Women-Owned Business Enterprise (SMWBE) spend.
+With the focus on competitive bidding, we expect to grow expenditures to 20% for Minority and/or Woman-owned Business Enterprises (MWBE) while maintaining at least 25% for Small Business Enterprises (SBE) by 2026.
+We continue to to emphasize partnerships with local suppliers.

 Jesse L. Moore Supplier Diversity Award Recipient